 In addition to magnet and specialty programs in each locality, the Richmond Region’s gifted students are eligible for accelerated programs at the regional Maggie L. Walker Governor’s School for Government and International Studies in Richmond and the Appomattox Regional Governor’s School for Arts and Technology in Petersburg, Va.

-Several local high schools provide ‘magnet’ studies, as an example L.C.
+Several local high schools provide ‘magnet’ studies.
+For example, L.C.
 Bird High School is an official Governor’s Career and Technical Academy for Engineering Studies.
 The specialty center offers advanced level courses in science, mathematics, engineering, and technology.
 The regional MathScience Innovation Center provides special facilities and classes in science, math, and technology that would not be feasible for individual school systems.

-Nearly 70 private and parochial elementary and secondary schools have enrollment of more than 13,000 students in the Richmond Region, with many private high schools serving as college preparatory schools.
+Nearly 70 private and parochial schools have enrollment of more than 13,000 students in the Richmond Region, with many private high schools such as The Collegiate School and The St. Christopher’s School serving as college preparatory schools.
 The International Baccalaureate program, study abroad, community service, and military training are available at most institutions.

 Special weekend and evening schools offering classes in language and culture have been created by the local German, Chinese, and Japanese communities.